How to connect Konvoy to an external LDAP directory

 This guide shows how to configure your Konvoy cluster so that users can log in with the credentials stored in an external LDAP directory service.

-Step 1: build Dex LDAP connector config
+Step 1: add LDAP connector

 Also note that for demoing purposes the configuration shown above uses

 In production, the LDAP communication should be protected with properly configured transport layer security (TLS).

 When using TLS, the admin can add

 spec.ldap to skip server certificate verification if needed.

 Then, run the following command to deploy the LDAP connector.